Transferring Large Sums into Superannuation from Overseas

 These problems are capable of being addressed by effective and detailed planning which takes into account individual pension and tax consequences both in the sending country and Australia.
 This involves a qualified financial planner with substantial experience in this field drawing up a proposal which precisely plans how the transfer should be made to Australia - including amounts, timing and costs - which is agreed by the client (and their adviser if appropriate) before the process is initiated.
 Very recently there has been some additional flexibility offered in situations where an individual has a relatively low super balance (often the case with long term expats and migrants,) or where expats aged 65 plus are selling their main residence, to make additional super contributions.

 For expatriates and migrants wanting to transfer funds, but concerned that current exchange rates are poor, there is also the potential to transfer funds into an Australian superannuation fund but leave investments and funds in your existing currency.
-Giving you the option to make any conversions into AUD when you believe it is most advantageous.
+Giving you the option to make any conversions into AUD as and when you believe it is most advantageous.